-There are 4 formal essays completed in ENGL 101: Literacy narrative, argument (position), rhetorical analysis, and research argument.
+There are 4 formal essays completed in ENGL 101:

+Literacy narrative, argument (position), rhetorical analysis, and research argument.

 Students must submit at least one rough draft and a final draft to be considered for a grade for that assignment.
-The rhetorical analysis is completed in class in only one draft.
 Without engaging in the writing process throughout the semester on required assignments, students cannot pass the course.